cockroachdb/docs/v1.1/demo-follow-the-workload.md

 ### Step 9.
 Stop the cluster

-Once you're done with your cluster, press **CTRL + C** in each node's terminal.
+Once you're done with your cluster, press **CTRL-C** in each node's terminal.

 {{site.data.alerts.callout_success}}For the last node, the shutdown process will take longer (about a minute) and will eventually force kill the node.
 This is because, with only 1 node still online, a majority of replicas are no longer available (2 of 3), and so the cluster is not operational.
-To speed up the process, press <strong>CTRL + C</strong> a second time.{{site.data.alerts.end}}
+To speed up the process, press <strong>CTRL-C</strong> a second time.{{site.data.alerts.end}}

 If you don't plan to restart the cluster, you may want to remove the nodes' data stores: